 • Recognizing the diversity in talent pools and paying attention to differing views and concerns.

-• Eliminating discrimination and inherent biases from job descriptions and other hiring mediums.
+• Getting rid of unfair treatment and prejudices from job ads and other hiring methods.

 The Impact of Inclusive Hiring And Recruitment